|

 cards, and various other rules relating to things like dealers hole card,

-surrender, insurance, splits, double downs, etc… The most
+surrender, insurance, splits, double downs, etc… The

-dealer is dealt 1 card face up & one face down (the ‘hole’ card).
+The dealer is dealt 1 card face up & one face down (the ‘hole’ card).
 Ace

 counts as 1 or 11, Jack, Queen & King count at 10, all other cards